ptesar/ethname-pfsense/README.md

 ## Configuration

-The recommended practice is to create a conf file dedicated to ethname that will is automatically included during the boot.
+The recommended practice is to create a configuration file dedicated to ethname that is automatically parsed during boot.

    1. Create or open the file

       ```
-      nano rc.conf
+      nano /usr/local/etc/rc.d/ethame.conf
       ```
    2. Enter the following line at the top if to the `rc.conf` file to enable ethnane
       ```